-If the Member in good standing is an agency, its votes will be cast by aCoC Members will vote through their Voting RepresentativeMember, or, if the Voting Representative-Member is not available, by one Alternate RepresentativeMember.
-The Alternate MemberRepresentative must be named, in writing to the CoC Secretary and Chair with a CC to the CoC's general email address listed on the website, 24 hours business days in advance of the start of any vote or meeting.
-If both Representatives-Voting and Alternate Members of an agency are unavailable, then the Member agency may not vote at that meeting.
+Coc Members will vote through their Voting Member, or, if the Voting Member is not available, by one Alternate Member must be named, in writing to the Coc Secretary and Chair with a CC to the Coc's general email address listed on the website, business days in advance of the start of any vote or meeting.
+If both Voting and Alternate Members of an agency are unavailable, then the agency may not vote at that meeting.